 Florida courts have stated that “a trial court's property valuation must be supported by competent, substantial evidence.”
 This does not mean taking the average between the valuations presented by opposing parties and their experts, but examining the evidence that each side presents in support of their position.

-You and your spouse could agree to avoid the expense of an expert and just decide on a value, but a responsible legal advisor would not recommend this a risky proposition.
+You and your spouse could agree to avoid the expense of an expert and just decide on a value, but a responsible legal advisor would not recommend this as it is a risky proposition.
 Your spouse may have inside information that you do not have access to.
 Even if you are both proceeding in good faith, you could make an error in valuation that costs one of you hundreds of thousands of dollars.
 In comparison, investing some money in the services of an expert is a much wiser choice.

 If you have questions about the valuation of stocks and investments in a Florida divorce, we invite you to contact Florida Divorce Law Group for a consultation.